davidhyongae2/school_destrict/README.md

 ## Summary
-These results indicate the reduction of Thomas High School has no effect on the outcome of the reading performance while it has some affect on the math performance.
-Math is out performed in Cabrera High school, Griffin High school, Holden High school, and Pena High school, Shelton High School, Wilson High School,Wright High School than other high schools.
-While the reduction of Thomas High School for reading has a nominal effect on the percentage performance of reading on all grades in district or in charter schools.
+These results indicate that Thomas High School does not affect the outcome of the reading performance while it has some effect on the math performance.
+Math is outperformed in Cabrera High School, Griffin High School, Holden High School, Pena High School, Shelton High School, Wilson High School, and Wright High School.
+Thomas High School has a nominal effect on the percentage performance of reading.